afzalamu/AMU-Internship/Week1/README.md

 - Optimize the W/L ratio for improved performance based on feedback.

 ## Repository Structure

-The repository for this internship contains a directory for each week.
 For Week 1, the directory structure is as follows:

 ```
 - Week 1